Riverscapes/PBR/workshops/2021/Anabranch/Foster.md

 **September 29 & 30,  2021 in Bridgeport, WA**

-In this 2 day workshop, you will be introduced to the principles of a healthy riverscape and low-tech process-based restoration.
+In this 2 day workshop, you will be introduced to  principles of a healthy riverscapes and principles of riverscape restoration.

 Because the course will be taught in the field, it will be helpful to refer to some documents.
 We will have hard copies of the [Design Manual]({{ site.baseurl }}/manual) and the [Pocket Guide]({{ site.baseurl }}/resources/pocket), available for workshop participants at no cost.